kataya1/Casting-Agency/README.md

    - All permissions a Casting Director has and…
 Add or delete a movie from the database

-for more information check out [heroku auth0 addon](https://devcenter.heroku.com/articles/auth0) and [auth0 Documentation](https://auth0.com/docs/)
+for more information check out [heroku auth0 addon](https://devcenter.heroku.com/articles/auth0) and [auth0 Documentation](https://auth0.com/docs/).

+or you can use the mock emails in the already configured app

 &nbsp;
 ### Database Setup